cziesman/eeaao-demo/README.md

 Install the AMQ Streams operator.
 This can be done within your target namespace(s) (ie, 'streams' & 'dc2-streams'), or globally across all namespaces.

 Install the Prometheus operator.
-This can be done within your target namespace (ie, 'streams'), or globally across all namespaces.
+This needs to be done within your target namespace (ie, 'streams').

 Install the Grafana operator.
 This can be done within your target namespace (ie, 'streams'), or globally across all namespaces.